TolikPylypchuk/SharpHook/docs/articles/native.md

 Following are the keyboard events, and `UioHookEvent` will contain more infomration in its `Keyboard` field:

-- `KeyPressed` - raised when a key is pressed.
+- `KeyPressed` - raised when a key is pressed (its state changed from up to down).
-- `KeyReleased` - raised when a key is released.
+- `KeyReleased` - raised when a key is released (its state changed from down to up).
-- `KeyTyped` - raised when a character is typed using the keyboard.
+- `KeyTyped` - raised when a key press may have caused a character to be typed regardless of whether a character was actually typed.

 Following are the mouse events, and `UioHookEvent` will contain more infomration in its `Mouse` field:

-- `MouseClicked` - raised when a mouse button is clicked.
+- `MouseClicked` - raised when a mouse button is clicked (pressed and released without dragging).
-- `MousePressed` - raised when a mouse button is pressed.
+- `MousePressed` - raised when a mouse button is pressed (its state changed from up to down).
-- `MouseReleased` - raised when a mouse button is released.
+- `MouseReleased` - raised when a mouse button is released (its state changed from down to up).
 - `MouseMoved` - raised when the mouse cursor is moved.
-- `MouseDragged` - raised when the mouse cursor is dragged.
+- `MouseDragged` - raised when the mouse cursor is dragged (moved while a button is down).

 And the last one is also a mouse event, but `UioHookEvent` will contain more information in its `Wheel` field since it has more information: